MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-debian.md

 ---
-description: Information about installing PowerShell on Debian Linux ms.date: 10/25/2023
+description: Information about installing PowerShell on Debian Linux ms.date: 11/14/2023
 title: Installing PowerShell on Debian
 ---
 # Installing PowerShell on Debian

 All packages are available on our GitHub [releases][02] page.
 Before installing, check the list of [Supported versions][01] below.
 After the package is installed, run `pwsh` from a terminal.
-Run `pwsh-preview` if you installed a preview release.
+Run `pwsh-lts` if you installed a preview release.

 > [!NOTE]
 > PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell 7.
 Preview